 - Besides being dairy free this rice pudding is also gluten free, egg free, plant based and vegan.

 - This lactose free rice pudding is the perfect pantry staple recipe and doesn't require any hard to find ingredients (I bet you already have them in your house).

 - It's kid friendly and is great for picky eaters.

 - It's refined sugar free.

 - It's a healthy recipe that can be eaten for breakfast, as a dessert or snack.

 This rice pudding is rich, thick and so so creamy.
 It's sweet, but not too sweet, and has hints of cinnamon.
 This pudding has a texture similar to cooked oatmeal.
 The coconut milk adds a delicious sweet and smooth flavour and makes this recipe even creamier.

 - Basmati rice – basmati rice is my favourite white rice for making rice pudding.

 - Coconut milk – to give this pudding the most creamy and rich texture.
 I recommend using full fat coconut milk rather than light coconut milk (it's too watery).
-You could use another dairy free milk such as cashew milk or coconut milk too.
+You could use another dairy free milk such as cashew milk, almond milk or oat milk too.

 - Coconut sugar – my favourite natural granulated sugar.
 You could easily swap this for brown sugar if you don't have coconut sugar.